You May Also Like

-What are Online Accounting Certifications?
+What are Online Accounting Certificates?

 A certificate introduces the budgetary processes and acquaints you with a solid beginning into the world of fiscal management.
 You will learn the basic skills necessary to compile, analyze, and prepare critical financial information for a range of business initiatives.
 You will develop basic knowledge and understanding of accounting and its need in a vast scope of professions and industries.
 An online certificate in accounting can increase your ability for job advancements by being up-to-date with the most recent changes in accounting law and will have the most current insight into today’s ethical accounting standards.

 Who is an Online Accounting Certificate for?

-Entry level accounting positions such as bookkeeper and accounting assistant earn certification primarily to promote to a mid- or-senior level accounting position, along with small business owners who wear many hats and need to understand accounting if they don’t or can’t hire an accountant.
-This certificate is great for anyone who desires a basic understanding of accounting best practices.
+Entry level accounting positions such as bookkeeper and accounting assistant earn certificates primarily to promote to a mid- or-senior level accounting position, along with small business owners who wear many hats and need to understand accounting if they don’t or can’t hire an accountant.
+The certificate is great for anyone who desires a basic understanding of accounting best practices.
 It will only help you to improve your bottom-line, whether it be for your personal finance or if you are a CEO of a major company.

-Certification vs. Degree
+Certificate vs. Degree

-Both certificate and degree programs are intended to educate you on a particular subject.
+Both certificate and degree programs are intended to educate you on a focused subject.
 The main differences between a certificate and a degree program are that a certificate tends to take less time to complete, cost significantly less and courses will only relate to subject matter.

-Certification vs. Degree Length
+Certificate vs. Degree Length

 Most certificate programs take less time to complete than a degree program.
 The main reason for this is that you do not have general education requirements as you would with a degree program.
 Certificate programs are comprised of one particular subject area.
 The average length for a certificate is nine months to one year.
 The average associate’s degree is two years, and a bachelor’s degree is four years.
 What if you have completed a bachelor’s degree or already have your master’s degree?
 Good news.
-To enter into a graduate certificates program you’ll just need a bachelor’s degree, and you can pursue some graduate certificates to increase your marketability.
+To enter into a graduate certificate program, you’ll need a bachelor’s degree, and you can pursue some graduate certificates to increase your marketability.

 Certificate vs. Degree Cost

-Most certificate programs consist of 30 credits in a particular subject area; associate’s programs are 60 credits, and a bachelor’s degree is 120.
+Most certificate programs consist of 30 credits in a subject area; associate’s programs are 60 credits, and a bachelor’s degree is 120.
 Usually, students will pay per credit hour, making certificate programs one of the most cost-effective educational paths.
 Depending on the school and program you might be able to transfer some of your certificate credits into a degree program.
 If you plan to continue with an associate’s or bachelor’s degree program check with the admissions office or registrar to see if your certificate credits are transferable.